Skip to Content

 “I know the mayor, I know him personally,” Breyer said.
 Segal, he added, is an employee of the mayor.
 (Segal is the city’s chief of housing and economic development).
 “I asked him to please say hello to the mayor for me.”

-Breyer sarcastically added other benign facts that might be put into court record, including that he has owned a series of Teslas.
+Breyer sarcastically added other benign facts that might be added to the court record, including that he has owned a series of Teslas.
 “I think they’re wonderful cars.
 Should I put that on the record?”
 Breyer said that he’s ruled for and against Tesla in other cases, and against X, too.
 “So have all of my colleagues in the Northern District of California, by the way.”

 Breyer wondered aloud if the fact that he knows Lurie might, as Lifrak suggested, deny Musk a fair trial?
 “That may be your view, I can’t argue with your view,” the judge said, and then went on to do exactly that.
 “Your views may be correct or incorrect… I’m making sure he gets a fair trial here.”